 In between my quilt related workshops, I’ve started teaching small workshops in the makerspace at my local community college.
 It’s very different from how I’ve taught over the last 10+ years, but I’m really enjoying introducing this younger audience to a wide variety of art and textile processes.
 Very few of these students have ever been exposed to them since our schools have dropped so many of the arts and textiles classes.
 I’m thrilled to see the number of students interested in learning how to sew.
 I look forward to seeing how they respond when I teach them to create their own painted and printed fabric.

-Browse through more of our Spotlight interviews on Create Whimsy.
+Browse through more mixed media inspiration on Create Whimsy.